userminer2/Thinkpad-T470s-Tahoe-OpenCore-EFI/README.md

 # Post install

+Is this setup and forget?
+Yes for the most part you set this up and except for major updates like 26.5.2 -> 26.6 audio may break but outside of that once you are done with installing audio and wifi you more or less can just forget about it. <br><br>
 Wait you need to do post install root patches? <br>
 No you don't all you need to do is to install HDAUniversal via the provided pkg and run one command in terminal to fix overheating.<br>
 The command you need to run (enabling battery saver) <br>